-I pulled into a grassy area with a thousand buddha statues surrounding me.
+I pulled into a grassy area with a thousand Buddha statues surrounding me.
 It was eerily quiet, but peaceful in its own way.

 I'd driven 8 kilometers out of Hpa-An, Myanmar in search of an experience of a lifetime.
+I think I've found it.

 It was Mount Zwegabin.
 Zwegabin sits 722 meters (2,369 ft) high on the outskirts of Hpa-An, Myanmar.
 To reach the summit it's a strenuous trek up steep trails.
+But I wasn't just here for the hike.

-Once I arrived at the summit I barely had time to catch my breath before I was called to what I assumed was the head monk.
+I barely had time to catch my breath before a monk appeared and I was guided to who I assumed was the head monk.

-He didn't say a word.
+He sat tall, like Buddha and he didn't say a word.

 He nodded and held out his hand.
-I gave him 5000 Kyats ($3.60USD) and he tied a yellow bracelet around my wrist.
+I gave him 5000 Kyats ($3.60 USD) and he tied a yellow bracelet around my wrist.

+I was shown to a sleeping area by another monk.
 I was disappointed to learn there was a separate living space for foreigners, which made it feel more hostel-like than the vision I'd had of bunking up with the monks.
 But it made sense.
+However, it did break the illusion that I was doing something truly off the backpacking trail.
+And in a sense, I was.
+This was not on the trail, it was not in any guides.
+There were a select few travelers who would make the hike based on a whisper from other backpackers.

-Apart from that, everything was as you'd expect for sleeping on a mountain.
+Everything was as you'd expect for sleeping on a mountain.
 Hard mattresses, uncleaned blankets, and about 20 beds - all part of the experience.
 If you come here for anything else, you're in the wrong place.

-The summit temple reminded me of Adam's Peak, except you have it all to yourself.
+The summit temple itself reminded me of Adam's Peak in Sri Lanka, except you have it all to yourself.

 A few other foreigners arrived, along with some monkeys and we all sat together and watched a breathtaking sunset in pure awe.